Soviet–Afghan War: Russian interest in Central Asia

-In the 19th century, the British Empire was fearful that the Russian Empire would invade Afghanistan and use it to threaten the large British holdings in India.
+In the 19th century, the British Empire was fearful that the Russian Empire would invade Afghanistan and use it to threaten the large British colonies in India.
 This regional rivalry was called the "Great Game".
-In 1885, Russian forces seized a disputed oasis south of the Oxus River from Afghan forces, which became known as the Panjdeh Incident, and threatened war.
-The border was agreed by the joint Anglo-Russian Afghan Boundary Commission of 1885–87.
-The Russian interest in Afghanistan continued through the Soviet era, with billions in economic and military aid sent to Afghanistan between 1955 and 1978.
+The Afghan–Russian border was agreed by the joint Anglo-Russian Afghan Boundary Commission of 1885–1887.

 Following Amanullah Khan's ascent to the throne in 1919 and the subsequent Third Anglo-Afghan War, the British conceded Afghanistan's full independence.
-King Amanullah afterwards wrote to Moscow (now under Bolshevik control) desiring for permanent friendly relations.
-Vladimir Lenin replied by congratulating the Afghans for their defence against the British, and a treaty of friendship between Afghanistan and the Soviet Union was finalized in 1921.
+King Amanullah afterwards wrote to Russia (now under Bolshevik control) desiring for permanent friendly relations.
+A treaty of friendship between Afghanistan and Russia was finalized in 1921.
 The Soviets saw possibilities in an alliance with Afghanistan against the United Kingdom, such as using it as a base for a revolutionary advance towards British-controlled India.

-The Red Army intervened in Afghanistan against the Basmachi movement in 1929 and 1930 to support the ousted king Amanullah, as part of the Afghan Civil War (1928–1929).
-The Basmachi movement had originated in a 1916 Muslim revolt against Russian conscription during WWI, bolstered by Turkish general Enver Pasha during the Caucasus campaign.
-The Red Army deployed around 120,000–160,000 troops in Central Asia, a force similar to the peak strength of the Soviet intervention in Afghanistan in size.
-By 1926–1928, the Basmachis were mostly defeated by the Soviets, and Central Asia was incorporated into the Soviet Union.
-In 1929, the Basmachi rebellion reignited, associated with anti-collectivization riots.
-Basmachis crossed over into Afghanistan under Ibrahim Bek, which gave a pretext for the Red Army operations in 1929 and 1930.